mufeez-amjad/avail/README.md

 # avail
-avail is a CLI tool that helps you find available times between all your calendars.
+avail is a cli tool that helps you find available times between all your calendars.

 ![demo.gif](./assets/demo.gif)